The Olympic Peninsula & National Park - August 2009

 Return To Previous Page

 Our lodgings on the Peninsula were first rate, Quinault Lodge, Quinault Wa. deep in an old growth forest, Kalaloch Lodge, Forks, Wa., on the Pacific coast, and Lake Crescent Lodge Port Angeles, Wa., in the Sol Duc Valley.
+As of 2024 Kalaloch Lodge is theatend by severe erosion and is being considered for demolition.

 Sea Shore Montage